 Hippo let me go to Devoxx, the Java developers conference formerly known as Javapolis.
-In this post I try to cover most of what I’ve seen and heard and be warned, it’s the longest post I’ve ever written.
+In this post I’ll try to cover most of what I have seen and heard and be warned.
+It’s the longest post I have ever written.

 Very early in the morning we took the train to Antwerp to be almost in time for the keynote.
 Halfway the first keynote about JavaFX we arrived at the venue, a cinema complex.
 It took me about a minute to realise that the speaker on the screen was actually in a different room than me.
 Even though the room was big, you can’t fit 3000 people in it (yes that many people were attending).
 At Devoxx all talks were recorded and displayed live on the big cinema screens with the speaker on the left hand side and the presentation or demo at the right hand side.
 It’s a very nice way to watch the talks if you’re on a spot where you’re unable to see the speaker and you don’t need to let your eyes constantly focus on different distances.

 The JavaFX demo was one of the "cool new features" talks on Devoxx.
 They showed what you could do with multimedia on your site and even drag the applet out of your browser and place it on your desktop.
 The you can start up the applet from your desktop without opening the browser.
 I’m not sure if all content providers would like you to see the content without their banners or they have to create inline advertisements.
 Another thing I wondered is how secure it is to move the applet from the browser to the desktop.

 The second keynote speach was about RFID.
 Big Brother was watching us during the whole conference because the name tags had RFID tags on them.
 The organisation monitored how many people attended the talks.